katrushenkov/KARBS/README.md

 the git repository, and the third comment is a description (should be a verb phrase) that describes the program.
 During installation, KARBS will print out this information in a grammatical sentence.
-It also doubles as documentation for people who read the csv or who want to install my dotfiles manually.
+It also doubles as documentation for people who read the CSV and want to install my dotfiles manually.

 Depending on your own build, you may want to tactically order the programs in your programs file.
 KARBS will install from the top to the bottom.